sumit-kumar100/Hotel-Management/README.md

 # Hotel-Management
-This project is all about hotel management.
+This project is all about management of rooms and customers of Hotel. it includes python and Mysql.